Alissonpcl/saas-event-tracking/AWS_steps.md

 1. Configure the method:
     1. Integration type: Lambda Function.
     1. Lambda Function: Enter the name of your Lambda function (event-tracking-processor).
+    1. Enable Lambda proxy integration
+        1. This is important so Api Getaway will pass request header to your Lambda function
-    1. Default timeout: leave as default (29 seconds).
+    1. Integration timeout: leave as default (29 seconds).
 1. Click on "Create Method."

 ### Configure CORS (Cross-Origin Resource Sharing)